-- Project directors working on each awarded partnership grant will be required to attend an initial kickoff awards ceremony on Tuesday, September 15, 2020, from 12:00-2:00pm.
+- Project directors working on each awarded partnership grant will be required to attend an initial kickoff awards ceremony in August.

-- This grant requires a 1:1 match in any combination of cash or in-kind contributions.
+- Soul of the City grants requires a 1:1 match in any combination of cash or in-kind contributions.

 - All partnership projects will be supported by a member of the HDC grants team.
 This HDC consultant or staff member will be responsible for providing support and advice to project directors as well as ensuring that all project work is progressing smoothly.